Giving Grove Orchards

 In 2017 Seed St. Louis became the first affiliate of The Giving Grove in Kansas City, MO to bring their community orchard program to St. Louis.
 Doing so allowed us to help community groups grow a broad diversity of fruit and nut crops that are naturally disease resistant, using a holistic management program that The Giving Grove has been using successfully for many years.

 Forest ReLeaf has been a key partner in The Giving Grove program.
-Forest ReLeaf houses and care for all of our fruit and nut trees before they are installed at community and school orchards.
+Forest ReLeaf houses and cares for all of our fruit and nut trees before they are installed at community and school orchards.

 Everyone!
 We are happy to work with any community, school, or youth associated group that is interested in establishing a Giving Grove Orchard.